 Although milk pudding is also a dessert that can be found in China, Thai’s version is quite different.
 After all, there are many distinctions between Thai and Chinese cuisine, so it’ll be unreasonable to expect milk puddings in these two countries to be completely alike.

 Top 4 Cooling Thai Ice Cream For All Your Hot Summer Days

-When summer comes knocking, don’t hesitate to give these ice creams a try.
+When summer comes knocking, don’t hesitate to give these decadent ice cream types a try.
 They are refreshing and full of tropical flavors; what more could you want?

 5. Mango Sorbet

-Sorbet is the next best way to enjoy fruits besides eating them raw.
+Sorbet is the next best way to enjoy all the amazing fruits in Thailand besides eating them raw.
 With no additional milk or cream, the vibrantly sweet taste of the mango will be wholly retained and enhanced thanks to the icy nature of this dessert.

 If you’re having a summer party or get-together, this sorbet is a quick dessert you can whip up that anyone can eat.
 It’s intensely sweet with a zesty touch of lime and melts right into your tongue.
 Who wouldn’t like such a delicious way to cool down?